Reinforcement Learning with Algorithms from Probabilistic Structure Estimation: Main results

 where $\rho(M,P_C)$ is defined in \eqref{eq:Einfty}, $\overline{r} = \max_{s,a} r(s,a)$ is the maximal available reward, and $\tau_1(\cdot)$ is defined in~\eqref{eq:tau1proj}.

-See Section~\ref{ssec:sup:perfgap} of the appendix for details and proof. \end{theorem} Intuitively, the two factors in the upper bound in~\eqref{eq:gapinf_tau1} quantify the two aspects in which a controlled MDP can differ from an uncontrolled MDP.
+See Theorem~\ref{theorem: gap} in Section~\ref{ssec:sup:perfgap} of the appendix for details and proof. \end{theorem} Intuitively, the two factors in the upper bound in~\eqref{eq:gapinf_tau1} quantify the two aspects in which a controlled MDP can differ from a CMAB.
 The first term is minimized when $\tau_1(P_C)=0$, meaning that $P_C$ is a rank-one matrix, i.e., one in which the \emph{current state} has no influence on the next state.
 The second term, $\rho(M,P_C)$, measures how much influence the \emph{current action} can have on the next state and it equals 0 iff the MDP is uncontrolled.
 This last fact can be stated formally as follows. \begin{corollary} If the environment is an uncontrolled MDP, then $g^C=g^*$.
 In other words, the myopic policy is also optimal. \end{corollary}